jorins/jorin.se/pages/grimoire/bass-tone.md

 # Noteworthy bassists

-Here's a few noteworthy bassists who have influenced me a lot.
+Here's a few noteworthy bassists who have influenced me a lot, or otherwise deserve to be discussed for their influence on the industry from a perspective of tone.

 ## Geezer Butler